gwollmann04/gwollmann04/README.md

 ## General information:

-Project made during a course using NextJS and MongoDB to create a blog.
+Project made during a course using React, NextJS and MongoDB to create a blog.

 It is a responsive interface to view posts about software development and its tools.